ttytyper/udinaturendk-client/README.md

 The script is currently somewhat unorganized and it would be useful to turn it into an actual library.
 Wider support for the Udinaturen API would also we nice.
 Pull requests are welcome!

+The author has no association with Udinaturen.dk or Naturstyrelsen.
+The script is not endorsed by of the copyright holders, but it uses a publicly available and documented API.